Booking Inquiry

 Clothing and dive gear is best packed in soft bags or duffel bags for onboard stowage.
 Please tag bags with your name, address and phone number in case of mishandling, and for easy onboard room placement by crew.

-We advise you check baggage allowances and restrictions with your air carrier for the most up to date information and costs.
+We advise checking baggage allowances and restrictions with your air carrier for most up to date information and costs.

 Health Precautions: